andstatus/game2048/README.md

 ### Features of "2048 Open Fun Game" that are not present in the original game

 * Unlimited and animated Undo and Redo.
+* Retries counter.
+When you make a move after Undo (no matter if it is the same move as before or another move), number of Retries increases.
+The counter shows total number of retries done during the game and allows comparing different results more fairly.
 * Select theme for the app: Device default (for Android 9+), Dark or Light.
   Dark theme for Android 9+ is turned on by default when system-wide "Dark theme" is turned on in device settings.
+* Different portrait and landscape screen layouts.
+Portrait layout is more or less classic for the 2048 game, and landscape layout allows using screen space better and have larger board.
 * Turn on AI (Artificial Intelligence) mode and let the AI play for you.
   Increase or decrease AI player speed.
 Stop it and continue playing yourself.
   Choose one of several AI algorithms, see how they play and compare them.